-In government, the SNP is working to provide a platform for our artists to continue flourish, to take their work to an international audience and to provide equity in access to the arts within Scotland.
-And, at Westminster, we will continue to be strong voices for Scotland’s creative sector.
+In government, the SNP is working to provide a platform for our artists to continue flourish, to take their work to an international audience and improve access to the arts for all.
+And, at Westminster, we continue to be strong voices for Scotland’s creative sector.

 Here’s how we’re supporting creativity in Scotland.

-The Expo Fund was created by the SNP government in 2008 and has since supported Edinburgh festivals with £19 million of funding.
-The fund supports works premiered at the festivals to tour within Scotland or further afield, work by Scottish-based artists or companies and work created jointly with international artists.
+This is in addition to the Expo Fund, which has supported Edinburgh festivals since 2008 with £19 million of funding.
+The fund supports works premiered at the festivals to tour within Scotland or further afield; work by Scottish-based artists or companies; and work created jointly with international artists.

 Scotland has five national companies that we are committed to funding in government: Scottish Ballet, Scottish Opera, the Royal Scottish National Orchestra, the Scottish Chamber Orchestra and the National Theatre of Scotland.
 We are also continuing to provide an International Touring Fund to help the national companies perform overseas.

-And as part of the Edinburgh and South East Scotland City Deal, we have committed £10 million to support the development of a new performance venue that will serve as the new home of the Scottish Chamber Orchestra.
+And as part of the Edinburgh and South East Scotland City Deal, the Scottish Government has committed £10 million to support the development of a new performance venue that will serve as the new home of the Scottish Chamber Orchestra.

-We have begun the process of developing a new Culture Strategy for Scotland.
-Developed in collaboration with artists, cultural organisations and communities across the country, the strategy will support the long-term development of culture in Scotland.
+A new Culture Strategy has been drafted and is open for consultation.
+The draft strategy has been developed in collaboration with artists, cultural organisations and communities across the country and will support the long-term development of culture in Scotland.